djeada/Bash-Scripts/README.md

 </div>

 # Bash-scripts
-A collection of Bash scripts.
+A collection of utility Bash scripts for automating common mundane tasks.

 ## Table of Contents
 <!--ts-->